 Everton vs Manchester United (4:00 KO on Sky Sports 1)

-Everton come into this game in nightmare form having slumped disastrously since late September with the 2-0 win over West Ham at the end of October being their only decent performance because the other games have been either all over the place in defence or scrappy.
+Everton come into this game in nightmare form having slumped disastrously since late September, with the 2-0 win over West Ham at the end of October being their only decent performance.

 Prediction: Everton 1-0 Man Utd